 In the first place museums offer a stimulating physical environment.
 Foreign objects are displayed, stories are told, and increasingly artefacts are displayed in such a way that they can be felt, sniffed, heard, in short: experienced by the visitor.
 In addition being in a museum means being outside the school, which in itself has proven to provide a stimulus to students.

 Secondly museums offer different teaching methods from schools as they have assimilated the methods of other industries.
 They have developed ingenious ways of communicating non-cognitive attitudes, cultural habits and abstract ideas through the use of media technologies[11].
 Think for example about the walk you can make in a zoo through a rainforest park with proper mist and bird sounds all around.
 But think also about fake cro magnon people behind a glass wall whom you can hear “speaking” to each other when you push a button.
 In short: museums offer an experience as a teaching method rather than a a guide presenting the story to an audience (although that also happens in museums!).
+This possibility to give the educational visitor an experience is the third contribution that museums deliver to the formal educational setting.

 Fourthly the collection the museum offers sets it apart and makes it a valuable partner.
 By nature museums - as houses of muses following the Greeks - gather, collect and preserve historic artefacts or artefacts from other cultures.
 They do so and have being doing so in a systematic and orderly way for many years.
 This means that in addition museums have generated an unparalleled body of knowledge regarding these artefacts, their physical components, geographical background and historical context.